surajp/lightning-js-button/README.md

 - Add your lightning domain (ends with `lightning.force.com`) to the `CORS` list under `Setup`.
 - Add your classic domain to `CSP Trusted Sites` list under `Setup`.

-This allows you to write scripts for admins to perform tasks like [deleting inactive versions of flows](./scripts/jsButton/deleteInactiveFlowVersions.js) .
+This allows you to write scripts for admins to perform tasks like [deleting inactive versions of flows](./scripts/jsButton/deleteInactiveFlowVersions.js) or [use composite api](./scripts/jsButton/compositeApiExample.js) for creating parent and child records.
 To access protected APIs such as those from other Salesforce orgs, use a named credential and the `callout` api.
 For Public APIs, you can use `fetch` directly.